 Now, turn on the engine.

 Then, connect the multimeter probes to the two wires.
-Connect the red probe to the blue wire and the black probe to the other single wire, whether it is white or black.
+Connect the red probe to the blue wire and the black one to the other single wire, whether white or black.

-Note: The wire colors might vary depending on the model of the oxygen sensor.
-The two same-color wires will be heater wires, so the remaining wire will be the signal ground wire (which will not have the same color as any other wire) to which you connect the black probe.
+Note: The wire colors might vary depending on the oxygen sensor’s model.
+The two same-color wires are the heater wires, which we tested earlier in Test 1, so the remaining wire is the signal ground wire.
+It will not have the same color as any other wire.
+Connect the black probe to this lone signal wire.

 Step 3: Check the Reading